Lucasmogsan/dtu-02476_mlops/README.md

 This repository contains the project work carried out by group 5 in the MLOps course taught at DTU ([course website](https://skaftenicki.github.io/dtu_mlops/)).
 Group 5 consists of: Eigil Y. H. Lippert, Kasia Otko, Lenka Hýlová and Sara D. Nielsen (see contributors list for individual github pages).

-1. **Overall goal:**
-The   goal   is   to   classify   scientific   papers   into   seven   research areas based on a citation network and a dictionary describing content of the paper.
-2. **Framework:**
-For this project the [PyTorch-Geometric](https://pytorch-geometric.readthedocs.io/en/latest/#) ecosystem was used.
-It   implements   neural   network layers specific for graphs and defines convolutional operations on the graphs.
-3. **Data:**
-The Cora dataset consisting of 2,708 scientific publications   classified   among   seven   classes.
-The   citation network consists of 10,556 links.
-Each publication is described by   a   binary   label   indicating   the   absence/presence   of   the corresponding word from the dictionary, which consists of 1,433 unique   words.
-This   data   is   [publicly   available](https://deepai.org/dataset/cora).
-We will load it using PyTorch-Geometric interface.
-4. **Deep learning models used?**
-We are using Graph   Neural   Network   models   and   incorporating different Graph Convolutional Network (GCN) layer, implemented in Pytorch Geometric.
-As the focus of the project is MLOps, the model is not extremely complex, but it is able to classify the papers to a satisfyingly high degree.

 ## Project flowchart
 ![Alt text](reports/figures/flowchart.png?raw=true "Flowchart")